GU-CLASP/GU-CLASP.github.io/content/pages/people/wafia-adouane/index.md

 ---
 name: "Wafia Adouane"
-role: 4
+role: 5
 title: "PhD Student"
 ---
-Wafia Adouane is a PhD Student at CLASP.
+Wafia Adouane was a PhD Student at CLASP.